GrimoireGL/js-boilerplate/README.md

-## Typescript project boilerplate for grimoirejs
+## ES6 project boilerplate for grimoirejs

 This project provides you a simple starting point to make a plugin for [Grimoire.js](https://grimoire.gl).